apacheignite/documentation/clustering/cluster-groups.md

   "title": "Combining Cluster Groups"
 }
 [/block]
 You can combine cluster groups by nesting them within each other.
-For example, the following code snippet shows how to get a random remote node by combing remote group with random group.
+For example, the following code snippet shows how to get the oldest remote node by combing remote group with the oldest group.
 [block:code]
 {
   "codes": [